Amazingly enough, before “growth hacking” was a thing, companies managed to grow and increase revenue and profitability all the time!

 A delay of 1 second can reduce conversions by 7% - so anything as high as 3 seconds will have a massive impact on revenue.
 Increase your website loading speed to under 3 seconds, and you could generate a conversion bump of 21%.

 Test your site using this tool by Google.
-It will give you pointers on how to improve performance through carrying out a series of extensive website speed checks.
+It will give you pointers on how to improve performance by carrying out a series of extensive website speed checks.